Best Boxing Gloves UK (2026): Every Type Ranked

 • Less widely available for in-person fitting than more established options

-Sting Sparring Gloves
+Sting Competition Approved Gloves 2.0

 The brand most closely associated with the UK amateur boxing pathway.
 Widely used across development programmes and tournament environments.